lsirm12pl: An R package for latent space item response modeling: 2PL LSIRM For Dichotomous Data

+Figure \ref{fig:latent_param_2pl} illustrates the results of the \code{plot()} function with the \code{"beta"}, \code{"theta"}, and \code{"alpha"} options for the 2PL LSIRM, respectively.
+Similarly to the 1PL LSIRM, $\beta_i$ decreases for later items, indicating that later items are more difficult than earlier items.
+In addition, respondents with more correctly answered items (that is, higher sum scores) have higher $\theta_k$ estimates.
+Lastly, the distribution of the posterior samples for $\alpha_i$ is similar across all items.

-Function \code{plot_latent} can be used for visualizing the interaction map based on the estimated results from \code{lsirm2pl}.
-Figures \ref{fig:2pl_latent_map}(a) and (b) display the original interaction map and the rotated map, respectively.
-The interaction map based on the 2PL LSIRM is roughly similar to the interaction map based on the 1PL LSIRM in terms of item configuration, although some subtle differences may be spotted.
-Such differences may stem from that the 2PL LSRIM explains some degree of item by person interactions with the addition of the item discrimination parameters.
+The \code{plot()} function can be used to create a visualization of the interaction map based on the 2PL LSIRM by setting \code{option} argument as \code{"interaction"}.
+Figures \ref{fig:2pl_latent_mapa} and \ref{fig:2pl_latent_mapb} show the original and rotated interaction maps, respectively.
+In the interaction maps based on the 1PL and 2PL LSIRM, we notice that although the clustering of items is similar, the distances between item groups appear smaller in the interaction map of the 2PL LSIRM.
+This difference arises because the 2PL LSRIM takes item discrimination ($\alpha$) into account, which explains some degree of item-by-person interactions.
+The interaction map with the oblimin rotation (b) shows a slight clockwise rotation compared to the original interaction map (a), similarly to the 1PL LSIRM's case.